-Irish Soda Bread is one such food.
+You got me: Irish Soda Bread is one such food.
 I fell madly in love with soda bread in middle school.
-There is no reason why this particular bread sparked a two-decade-long obsession with recreating it.
+In reality, there is no reason why this particular bread sparked a two-decade-long obsession with recreating it.

 Perhaps it is because Irish Soda Bread is reminiscent of traditional British scones and my family and I had just moved back to the States from Hong Kong where I developed a 3 year long obsession with the tea-time treat.

-I have been trying to find the perfect soda bread recipe ever since.
+I have been trying to find the perfect Irish soda bread recipe ever since.

-I kid you not.
+No joke.
 I have tried the top rated ones on All-Recipes, in my heritage cookbooks, and in my modern cookbooks.
-Even the one from culinary school didn’t live up to my standards.
+Even the soda bread from culinary school didn’t live up to my standards.